Canada Strong Pass 2026 savings in Ontario

 This iconic Ottawa landmark stretches over 200 kilometres and offers year-round recreational fun and historic charm.

 A UNESCO World Heritage Site, the Rideau Canal is North America’s oldest continuously operated canal system.
-In warmer months, you can paddle, canoe or kayak along the scenic waterway.
-If the canal freezes in the winter, skate along the world’s largest naturally frozen skating rink.
+During the summer, paddle, canoe or kayak along the scenic waterway.

 Location: Various access points between Ottawa and Kingston